 Education is a highly productive investment

-Scientists, engineers and doctors are, therefore, considered good educational investments.
-Indeed, education is of immense importance both as an object of immediate consumption and as a form of investment for economic development.
+Scientists, engineers and doctors are, therefore, good educational investment.
+The fact is that education is of high importance both as an object of immediate consumption and as a form of investment for economic development.

-Further, education does have a multidimensional impact as a form of development investment.
-Knowledge and technology have emerged as an integral part of the economic system of developed economies.
-Most of the developed economies of today owe a great deal to the high levels of skills and education.
+Education does have a multi-dimensional impact as a form of development investment.
+Knowledge/technology, being the intrinsic component of education, has emerged to be an integral part of the economic system of developed economies.
+The major developed economies of today owe a great deal to the high levels of skills and education.